-- Credit Hours: Students are required to complete a minimum of 37 graduate credit hours in Biology and/or related areas at the 400 level or above.
+- Credit Hours: Students are required to complete a minimum of 37 graduate credit hours in Biology at the 400 level or above.
 Only 12 credit of coursework at the 400 level may be used.

-- Proposal Exam: The Proposal Exam has a written and oral component and is used to determine whether students can formulate a coherent, convincing research plan.
+- Proposal Examination: The Proposal Examination contains both a written and oral portion, used to to develop a coherent, convincing research plan.
 For details see the Biology graduate student handbook.

 |Biology Coursework at the 400 level or above *||18|